Bromide (Japanese culture): Global history of bromide printing

 During the late 1890s in Germany, photography which had originally been an inaccessible hobby for many due to its cost, was becoming accessible due to technological developments in the field.
 The NPG (Neue Photographische Gesellschaft lit.
 New Photographic Society'), a photographic bromide-printing company, was founded by Arthur Schwarz during July of 1894 in Schöneberg, Germany.
 Because of a variety of NPG patents that were registered across different countries from 1895 to 1897, NPG was able to partner with many other companies in London, New York, and Paris, amongst others.

 Wilhelm II personally thanked the NPG for printing copies of his portrait for every public building in the country.

 Contemporary forms of bromide

 In Japan

 Bromides can still be found in the modern day, and also see representation in newer forms of Japanese media.
 Bromides can be found in other sectors of the Japanese entertainment industry, such as in Pokémon, with its photocards of different trainers and their iconic Pokémon partners.
 Pokémon bromides are not sold individually, but instead included in chewing gum packs, often resulting in them having higher resell prices.

 Even in Sega's Japanese steampunk media franchise Sakura Wars, future game installments of the series feature collectible bromide postcards items showing characters in their original form from the first game, accompanied by a brief description.

+In the RPG series Lunar, bromides appear as collectibles, each featuring an artwork piece displayed in a vertically-panning view accompanied by music.

+Deltarunes Chapter 5 parodies the use of bromides as collectibles in the Lunar series, featuring two such collectibles of the chapter's primary antagonist Flowery.